Understanding Codebase like a Professional! Human-AI Collaboration for Code Comprehension: Stage 3: Prototype Design

+While convenient, relying entirely on LLMs for content generation is unreliable because of LLMs’ limited RAG capabilities (e.g., missing components or files) and their tendency to hallucinate.
+We designed an accuracy ensuring mechanism to alleviate this limitation.

+\textbf{Iterative Refinement.} We implemented an iterative refinement process--commonly used for LLM-generated outputs \cite{gu2024airesilient, liu2024howai}—for graph generation; each iteration builds upon the previous iteration's output.
+The iteration prompts are available on our \href{https://gaojie058.github.io/code-map/}{website}.

-We define an accuracy metric to quantitatively ensure performance.
-This metric assesses how accurately the generated graph includes files from the codebase.
-It is calculated following Baratloo et al. \cite{baratloo2015part}, based on file counts, as the number of files in the codebase is fixed and serves as a ground truth\footnote{Accuracy is calculated as $\text{Accuracy} = \frac{\text{TP} + \text{TN}}{\text{TP} + \text{TN} + \text{FP} + \text{FN}}$ \cite{baratloo2015part}, where TP represents the number of correctly retrieved files.
-In our specific context, TN is not applicable since there are no negative files need to be identified.
-Thus, only TP, FP, and FN are meaningful.} Ideally, all files uploaded to the vector store should be analyzed and represented in the graph.
-The closer the number of files in the graph generated by CodeMap approximates the ground-truth number of files in the codebase, the higher the accuracy should be.
+\textbf{Accuracy Evaluation.} There is no definitive ground truth for the business component map, as different people may have varying interpretations and decompositions of its functionalities.
+Therefore, we decided to use file counts within the codebase, which are fixed, as one form of ground truth--meaning that if the generated map contains no incorrect files and fewer missing files, it can be considered more accurate.
+We compare the files contained in each LLM-generated graph with the file ground truth to approximate the overall accuracy of the map\footnote{Accuracy is calculated as $\text{Accuracy} = \frac{\text{TP} + \text{TN}}{\text{TP} + \text{TN} + \text{FP} + \text{FN}}$ \cite{baratloo2015part}, where TP represents the number of correctly retrieved files.
+In our context, only TP, FP, and FN are meaningful.
+TN is not applicable since no files in the codebase are expected to be excluded from the map.
+Ideally, all files uploaded to the vector store will be analyzed and represented in the graph.
+The closer the number of files in the graph generated by \systemabb approximates the ground-truth number of files in the codebase, the higher the accuracy should be. }.